-Remote workers are nothing new at this point, and as more companies discover the benefits of offering remote working, they are embracing it and breaking down some of the “rules” that used to define the American workday.
+Remote workers are nothing new at this point, it is now the norm as we move into a time post-pandemic and as more companies discover the benefits of offering remote working, they are embracing it and breaking down some of the “rules” that used to define the American workday.

 Both companies and employees benefit; remote workers are more productive, and the flexibility of remote work can help to close the gender gap in some professions.
 The industries in which remote work is most popular include transportation, computer and information sciences, arts and entertainment, finance, insurance, real estate, and law/public policy.

 Intangible Benefits of Spending Time in the Office